Dr. Ryan Eustice

-Dr. Ryan Eustice is the Senior Vice President of Human Centric AI and Technology Adoption at Toyota Research Institute (TRI).
+Dr. Ryan Eustice is the Senior Vice President of Human-Centered AI, Human Interactive Driving, and Tech Adoption at the Toyota Research Institute (TRI).

 Dr. Eustice received a Ph.D. from the Massachusetts Institute of Technology / Woods Hole Oceanographic Institution Joint Program in Ocean Engineering in 2005 and was a Postdoctoral Research Scholar at Johns Hopkins University.

 He joined the faculty at the University of Michigan in 2006 in the Department of Naval Architecture and Marine Engineering where he additionally holds joint appointments in the Department of Electrical Engineering and Computer Science and the Department of Mechanical Engineering.
 He remains the Director of the Perceptual Robotics Laboratory (PeRL) at U-M.